microsoft/CoreTemplateStudio/README.md

 <img src="https://img.shields.io/badge/platform-linux--64%20%7C%20win--64%20%7C%20osx--64%20-lightgrey.svg" alt="Platforms Supported: MacOSX, Linux, Windows"/> <a href="https://www.repostatus.org/#active"><img src="https://www.repostatus.org/badges/latest/active.svg" alt="Project Status: Active – The project has reached a stable, usable state and is being actively developed." /></a> <a href="LICENSE.md"><img src="https://img.shields.io/badge/license-MIT-blue.svg" alt="License: We are using the MIT License"></a> <a href="CONTRIBUTING.md"><img src="https://img.shields.io/badge/PRs-Welcome-brightgreen.svg" alt="We are welcoming PRS!"></a>

-Core Template Studio is a .NET Standard 2.0 project that handles all of the template synchronization and code generation (composition, generation + postaction execution) for **[WindowsTemplateStudio](https://github.com/Microsoft/WindowsTemplateStudio)**.
+Core Template Studio is a .NET Standard 2.0 project that handles all of the template synchronization and code generation (composition, generation + postaction execution) for **[WindowsTemplateStudio](https://github.com/Microsoft/WindowsTemplateStudio)** and **[WebTemplateStudio](https://github.com/Microsoft/WebTemplateStudio)**.
 The project has two parts: a .NET Standard core and its corresponding Cli that exposes the core.

 ## Build Status